yurisuika/Zehn/README.md

 ## Getting Zehn

-### Versions
-Zehn features both a static and a live version!

-The [static version](https://github.com/yurisuika/Zehn/tree/master) contains the whole skin source.
-You will need to download the skin for any updates, which come often as rolling releases!
-This version is recommended for users using a self-updating theme patcher.

-The [live version](https://github.com/yurisuika/Zehn/tree/live) references the latest static version on the web, so each time Steam is started or reloaded you will have the latest improvements.
-As this version only requires updating when patches and settings are changed, this is recommended for users without a self-updating skin patcher.

 ### Installation
-1. Download your preferred version.
-2. Extract the archive `Zehn`.
+1. Download the latest release of Zehn and extract the archive.
-3. Navigate to your Steam folder.
+3. Navigate to your Steam installation.
-4. Place the extracted skin folder in `~/steamui/skins`.
+4. Move the extracted Zehn folder into the proper Steam directory.
+  - For Millennium 2.x or SFP, this folder is `~/steamui/skins`.
+  - For Millennium 3.x and up, this folder is `~/millennium/themes`.
-5. Enable JavaScript support in your patcher of choice.
+5. Enable JavaScript and CSS injection in your patcher of choice.
-6. Select the skin in the patcher.
+6. Select Zehn in your patcher and enjoy!

-Currently this skin works fine on both [SteamFriendsPatcher](https://github.com/PhantomGamers/SFP/releases) and [Millennium](https://github.com/ShadowMonster99/millennium-steam-patcher/releases).
+Zehn supports both [SteamFriendsPatcher](https://github.com/PhantomGamers/SFP/releases) and [Millennium](https://github.com/ShadowMonster99/millennium-steam-patcher/releases).

-### Update Documentation
+### Documentation
-See Zehn's [Announcements](https://github.com/yurisuika/Zehn/discussions/categories/announcements) category in Discussions for details on recent updates!
-Noteable fixes, changes, and additions are described here, so you can know all about the latest improvements to Zehn.
+For in-depth documentation, see the [wiki](https://github.com/yurisuika/Zehn/wiki)!

+Check out the [Announcements](https://github.com/yurisuika/Zehn/discussions/categories/announcements) discussions for details on recent major updates.

+Work in progress is also documented in the [Previews](https://github.com/yurisuika/Zehn/discussions/categories/previews) discussions.
+Find out what is being worked on and learn what is up-and-coming for Zehn!

 ### Support and Community
-Head over to [Discussions](https://github.com/yurisuika/Zehn/discussions) for support, to share your ideas, and more!
+Head on over to [Support](https://github.com/yurisuika/Zehn/discussions/categories/support) if you need help!

 Join the new [Steam Group](https://steamcommunity.com/groups/zehntheme) and drop into the chat room!